Mom and Dad (2017 film): Plot

 Static plays on a car's infotainment system.
-A mother in a suburban town puts on music for her child as she sets her car on railroad tracks and leaves the child in the car to die.
+A mother in a suburban town puts on music for her child as she parks her car on railroad tracks and leaves the child in the car to die.

 The Ryans are a family of four with a strained relationship.
 Brent, the father, does not approve of his daughter Carly's new boyfriend Damon.
 He is also going through a slight mid-life crisis as he has apparently been working on a muscle car in the garage.
 Carly considers her mother Kendall out of touch, fights with her younger brother Joshua, and is currently upset about canceling plans with her boyfriend because her grandparents are coming to visit.
 Kendall is trying to find hobbies that occupy her time such as taking fitness classes.
 She is also anticipating the delivery of her sister's new baby.

 While Carly is at school, radios and TV screens start transmitting unexplained static.
 The effect is seen as the Ryans' housekeeper murders her own daughter in front of a terrified Joshua.
 Meanwhile, a mob of parents rushes to Carly's school to kill their children.
 When the students see one classmate being stabbed by his mother with her car keys after he scales a fence to reach her, the students scatter – though many die at the hands of their parents.

 Carly escapes with her friend Riley.
 They reach Riley's house, where Carly watches television reports of the mass hysteria, implying that the static is compelling parents across the U.S to slaughter their children; Dr. Oz is interviewed, telling people how it compares to savaging in pig populations.
 Upstairs, Riley's mother strangles her.
 Carly runs home in terror and finds Damon, whose father earlier tried to kill him with a broken bottle but accidentally cut his own throat.
 Damon accompanies Carly into the house to get Joshua somewhere safe.

 Kendall goes to the hospital where her sister Jeannie is giving birth, and static is seen on a delivery room monitor, immediately followed by Jeannie attempting to kill her newborn daughter.
 Kendall tries to save the baby, escaping the hospital and heading home.